Skip to main content

 • Disorderly conduct

-Texas, for example, refers to expungement of a record as “expunction,” and it is impossible to acquire expunction following a conviction unless you have been pardoned for the crime beforehand.
+Texas refers to the expungement of a record as expunction.
+It is difficult to qualify for expunction unless the governor pardons you for the crime.
 Arrests without conviction, or convictions for which you were later deemed innocent, do qualify for expunction.
-In other cases, an order of nondisclosure, effectively sealing the record, may be called for.
+In other cases, you may qualify for an order of nondisclosure, effectively sealing the record.

 Was this helpful?